 • Installing a dedicated electrical circuit, $250.

-Buying an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
-The mini-split tax credit is $300 for select systems installed at your residence through December 31, 2021.
-We suggest consulting with your tax professional for more information.
+Installing an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
+The mini-split tax credit is $300 for qualified systems installed at your house through December 31, 2021.
+We suggest chatting with your tax professional for more info.

-Energy companies in Monroe also typically have rebates for purchasing energy-efficient heating and cooling equipment.
-We’ll help you navigate this process to ensure you receive the best value from your new mini-split unit.
+Energy companies in Monroe also usually offer rebates for buying energy-efficient heating and cooling equipment.
+We’ll help you go through this process to confirm you have the best value from your new mini-split unit.

-Although installing a mini-split is usually costlier than standard heating and cooling systems, it’s an extremely efficient approach to heat and cool tricky parts of your home.
-These include:
+Although buying a mini-split is usually more expensive than standard heating and cooling systems, it’s an extremely efficient way to heat and cool difficult rooms in your residence.
+These can be:

 • Additions.